 By giving the bureau the necessary information, it should have what it needs to make a decision on your case.

-• Your information (name, contact info, date of birth and account number)
+- Your personal information (include your name, contact info, date of birth and account number, but do not include your Social Security number)

-• Any documents you may have that can help prove your point, such as payment records or court documents (make sure to mention that you’re sending these in the letter)
+- Any documents you have that help prove your point, such as payment records or court documents (make sure to mention that you’re sending these in the letter)

 Sample credit dispute letter